michael71161/APIs_exercises/README.md

    request to get the time in 24 h format. we used datetime module and split() method to get specific part from the response .
 - Also going contain ISS (international space station) passing API
-- We will send notification if the ISS is passing by and its night time !!
+- We will send an email with smtplib if the ISS is passing by and its night time !!